phronmophobic/viscous/README.md

 ## Status

-Viscous is still pretty alpha.
+Viscous is in beta.
 Behavior is subject to change.
 Feedback is welcome.

 ## Related